tatsumoto-ren/tatsumoto-ren.github.io/blog/jlpt-tango-n2-anki-deck.md

 ## Can I pass JLPT N2 if I finish this deck?

 If you're doing AJATT, passing N2 shouldn't be a problem for you, even without this deck.
-If you're not an AJATTer,
+If you're not an ajatter,
 most likely you have to study more and use a variety of resources in order to pass.
 We made this deck because we wanted to help people learn basic vocabulary and understand more immersion,